shellspec/shellspec/README.md

 ### Requirements

-Shellspec is implemented by a pure shell script and uses only shell builtins and a few basic [POSIX-compliant commands][utilities] to support widely environments (except `kcov` for optional coverage).
+ShellSpec is implemented by a pure shell script and uses only shell builtins and a few basic [POSIX-compliant commands][utilities] to support widely environments (except `kcov` for optional coverage).